 Planning a Scalable, Multi-Tenant SaaS IoT Platform

-The Customer is a European IT consulting firm developing network and infrastructure solutions and providing related maintenance services.
+The Client is a European IT consulting firm developing network and infrastructure solutions and providing related maintenance services.

 Challenge

-Initially, the Customer designed custom IoT infrastructure solutions for their clients, but it was time-consuming and limited the number of companies they could work with.
-To optimize their resources and broaden the client base, they decided to create an IoT platform that would be provided to clients as SaaS and enable them setting up a consistent IoT infrastructure automatically.
-As they didn’t have experience in such large-scale initiatives, they were looking for a technical partner to design the architecture of the future platform.
+Initially, the Client designed custom IoT infrastructure solutions for various businesses, but it was time-consuming and limited the number of companies they could work with.
+To make better use of their resources and expand their reach, the Client decided to create an IoT platform that would be provided to businesses as SaaS and enable them setting up a consistent IoT infrastructure automatically.
+As the company didn’t have experience in such large-scale initiatives, the Client was looking for a technical partner to design the architecture of the future platform.

 Solution

 ScienceSoft assembled a SaaS consulting team of a project manager, a business analyst, a solution architect, a DevOps engineer, a data engineer, and a Python developer within two weeks.
-To assess the needs of the Customer, the BA conducted a series of in-depth interviews with the Customer.
-At the same time, the Customer interviewed possible end users of their IoT platform, such as representatives of innovative construction companies and plants, to understand the most wanted use cases.
+To assess the needs of the Client, the BA conducted a series of in-depth interviews with the Client.
+At the same time, the Client interviewed possible end users of their IoT platform, such as representatives of innovative construction companies and plants, to understand the most wanted use cases.

 With the help of the elicited information, ScienceSoft’s team mapped out key technical requirements for the SaaS IoT platform:

-• The system should be protected from clients altering the platform’s core but at the same time provide possibilities for easy maintenance.
+- The system should be protected from users altering the platform’s core but at the same time provide possibilities for easy maintenance.

 The team described the resulting architecture in the Software Architecture Definition (SAD) document that contained the following parts: